juliuswaldmann/parallax-react-js/README.md

 A ParallaxLayer with a speed value of 120% percent scrolls 1.2 times faster than normal, a layer with the speed value 50% scrolls half as fast.
 The scroll value defaults to 100% (normal scroll speed).
-You can also provide negative values for really strange behaviour :D.
+You can also provide negative values for some really strange behaviour :D.

 ### zIndex
 But what if we want to specify which elements are in the front and which are in the back?